Healthy bread alternatives for breakfast and lunch May 14, 2020

 Oatcakes & wholegrain crackers

-Made with Scottish oats, they’re a convenient way to hit that recommended daily 30g intake of fibre for a start.
-Fibre is not digested by our bodies but it does help keep our gut healthy.
-Not only that but these products are rich in vitamins and minerals (magnesium, iron, vitamins B and E) and are incredibly versatile in the kitchen too.
+Here’s a way to take ‘finger food’ to a whole new level.
+Made with Scottish oats, these easy-to-grab alternatives are a fuss-free way to hit your recommended daily 30g intake of fibre.
+Although fibre is not digested by our bodies, it does help keep our gut healthy – you’d be surprised how better you feel with a happy gut.
+Not only that but these products are also rich in vitamins and minerals (magnesium, iron, vitamins B and E) and are incredibly versatile in the kitchen too.

-This is especially true when you consider there are so many different textures (rough, fine, crisp and crunchy flatbreads) and flavours (everything from cheese to fruit and seed) to choose from.
-Whether you’re topping them with your favourite spread, fresh veg or a slice of cheese and dollop of chutney… they’ll help give you a nice slow release of energy to keep you going for longer.
-Did you know that much of our range is certified gluten free too?
-That means we meet ELISA standards and everything!
+This is especially true when you consider there are so many different textures (rough, fine-milled, seeded) and flavours (everything from cheese to fruit and seed) to tickle your tastebuds and spark some kitchen creativity.
+Your topping options are endless, from your favourite spread, fresh veg or a slice of cheese and dollop of chutney – the list goes on.
+Whatever way you have yours, you’ll feel all set for the day ahead as they’re packed full of naturally occurring nutrients (including manganese & phosphorous) that give you a nice slow release of energy to keep you going.

 Flatbreads